 - Laser-Guided Karma: Some believe the curse on the Fire Emblem was the result of him stealing it, if so, that means all the hardships his nation goes through could be a case of this.

-- Badass: This guy was able to make it through Anri's Way (a treacherous journey passing through a Shifting Sand Land, Lethal Lava Land and Slippy-Slidey Ice World all filled with Wyverns, Fire and Ice Dragons) alone.
+- Badass: This guy was able to make it through Anri's Way (a treacherous journey passing through a Shifting Sand Land, Lethal Lava Land, and Slippy-Slidey Ice World, all filled with Wyverns and Fire and Ice Dragons) alone.
 Even Marth admits he couldn't pull off a similar feat himself.
-Oh, and he also slew Medeus the first time.
+He also slew Medeus the first time.

 - History Repeats: The Love Triangle between Anri, Artemis, and Cartas is repeated with Camus, Nyna, and Hardin, with Camus paralleling Anri.